-Ophthalmic Technician Proficiency Certificate
+Ophthalmic Assistant Proficiency Certificate

-This program of study prepares students to become ophthalmic technicians who will work under the supervision of optometrists or ophthalmologists to provide patient care by performing many different eye- and vision-related clinical functions.
-Ophthalmic technicians take patient histories, perform the pre-testing of comprehensive and follow-up eye and vision examinations, conduct various diagnostic eye and vision care procedures, provide patient education, and perform various clinical practice administrative duties, such as scheduling appointments, telephone management, bookkeeping procedures and insurance claim processing.
+This program of study prepares students to become ophthalmic assistants who will work under the supervision of optometrists or ophthalmologists to provide patient care by performing many different eye- and vision-related clinical functions.
+Ophthalmic assistants take patient histories, perform the pre-testing and follow-up eye and vision examinations, provide patient education, and perform basic front office duties such as telephone triage and medical billing and coding.

-Upon graduation, ophthalmic technicians may work in optometry practices, ophthalmology practices or health care clinics; optical dispensaries; optical laboratories; health care and optical equipment businesses; lens, frame or contact lens companies; and pharmaceutical companies.
+Upon graduation, ophthalmic assistants may work in optometry practices, ophthalmology practices; optical dispensaries; optical laboratories; health care and optical equipment businesses; lens, frame or contact lens companies; and pharmaceutical companies.

-The program courses will be offered at the College's Northwest Regional Center and at The Eye Institute of Salus University.
+The program courses are offered at the CollegeOs Northwest Regional Center with clinical experiences at The Eye Institute of Salus University and on-site in the OPH laboratory.

-Upon completion of the Ophthalmic Technician Proficiency Certificate, you will be able to:
+Upon completion of the Ophthalmic Assistant Proficiency Certificate, you will be able to:

-- Communicate and collaborate effectively as part of an interdisciplinary health care team. - Apply an understanding of relevant scientific and mathematical concepts to ophthalmic care. - Demonstrate the ability to solve problems and think critically. - Display professional and ethical behaviors in the health care environment. - Demonstrate technical competence when performing ophthalmic procedures. - Perform administrative duties of an ophthalmic technician competently. - Calibrate and maintain ophthalmic equipment and instrumentation.
+- Communicate and collaborate effectively as part of an interdisciplinary health care team. - Apply an understanding of relevant scientific and mathematical concepts to ophthalmic care. - Demonstrate the ability to solve problems and think critically. - Display professional and ethical behaviors in the health care environment.

-Admission into the Ophthalmic Technician Proficiency Certificate is selective, competitive, and requires potential students to fulfill all admission requirements of the College.
-Applications submitted from October 1st until March 1st will receive priority in the Allied Health admissions review process.
+Admission into the Ophthalmic Assistant Proficiency Certificate is selective, competitive, and requires potential students to fulfill all admission requirements of the College.
+Applications submitted from October 1st until March 1st will receive priority in the Allied Health pre-entrance testing and review process.

-Students must meet the following minimum requirements before applying to the Ophthalmic Technician Proficiency Certificate:
+Students must meet the following minimum requirements before applying to the Ophthalmic Assistant Proficiency Certificate:

-- High school diploma or GED documentation - Demonstration of readiness for ENGL 101 and FNMT 118 as determined by the College's placement tests, or by successfully completing developmental coursework - Applicants with previous college experience must have a minimum grade point average of 2.50
+- High school diploma or GED documentation - Demonstration of readiness for ENGL 101 and FNMT 118 as determined by the CollegeÕs placement tests, or by successfully completing developmental coursework - Applicants with previous college experience must have a minimum grade point average of 2.50